elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsimportoptions.namespace.md

 ## SavedObjectsImportOptions.namespace property

-if specified, will import in given namespace
+if specified, will import in given namespace, else will import as global object

 <b>Signature:</b>